 incas in your teams tab.
 When added to the Inca team, check out available channels and subscribe to the ones that interest you.
 If you get lost, send @evgenyd a message and he’ll add you to all relevant teams and channels.

-Grammarly is a browser extension that goes beyond dictionary-style spell checkers to spot your English grammar mistakes.
+LanguageTool is a browser extension that goes beyond dictionary-style spell checkers to spot your grammar and stylistic errors.
 Highly recommended by Inca linguists!

 At Inca, we have multiple base products that represent a common interface between underlying tech modules and customer-facing solutions.
 Many of these base products are highly complex and span across multiple tech teams.
 However, there’s always at least one person who is familiar with the current state of the product, keeps the documentation portals, like this one, up to date, and pushes for improvements in the underlying components.